tkksnk/Xpa/README.md

-# Xpa
+## Xpa
 Programming code for "Applying the Explicit Aggregation Algorithm to Heterogeneous Macro Models"

 October 2018 by Takeki Sunakawa

+# How to use

-The code is intended to be compiled by intel fortran 18.0.3.
+The code is intended to be compiled by Intel Fortran with Math Kernel Library.
 In Linux, the code can be compiled and run by
 ```
 $ make solveKS
 $ ./solveKS